Queen Elizabeth II (painting): Background

 Ward was chosen to prepare the portrait as he was a long-standing supporter of the British Red Cross.
 The painting was influenced by the work of previous royal portraitists including Anthony van Dyck and Joshua Reynolds.
 Ward painted the portrait in secret in his converted garage studio in Burlington, Ontario, using reference photographs from a two-hour session at Windsor Castle's White Drawing Room.
 He later remarked that passers-by would occasionally catch a glance at the work in progress and be surprised.

 Features

 In the portrait, Ward attempted to show the links between the charity and royalty through the blue Order of the Garter robes, the diamond bracelet and tiara, which were owned by the British Red Cross's first royal patron, Queen Alexandra (consort of Edward VII), and in the background a bust of Henry Dunant, founder of the International Committee of the Red Cross.

 Ward wanted to show an authentic portrayal of the Queen in her 90s.
 He later said, "I wanted a strong queen in my portrait, a queen of warmth but also of reserve."

 Unveiling

 The painting was unveiled at Windsor Castle on 14 October 2016, by the Queen.
-The following month the first public viewing was planned at the Carlton Towers Hotel, Knightsbridge.
+The following month the first public viewing was planned at the Jumeirah Carlton Tower hotel, Knightsbridge.
 It was then put on permanent display at the Savoy Hotel.